alphaXiv/DeepSeek-OCR-OmniDocBench/REPORT.md

 - **CI Calculation**: Wald approximation with z = 1.95 for 95% bands.
 SE = sqrt(p(1-p)/n), ME = z × SE.
 - **Example**: For text-block accuracy (p = 0.926, n = 1355), SE ≈ 0.00711, ME ≈ 0.01386, CI = [0.912, 0.940].
 - **Data Sources**: OmniDocBench pipeline outputs; per-page JSONs for potential deeper analysis.
+- **Metric choice (Edit Distance vs CDM)**: For text, formula and reading-order we used normalized Edit Distance (reported as `Edit_dist` and presented as accuracy = 1 − Edit_dist) rather than the CDM metric.
+Edit Distance is simple, interpretable, and directly available from the OmniDocBench outputs; CDM (Content Distance Metric) is an alternative that emphasizes token-level content differences and could be used in follow-up analyses.

 ## Statistical Test: Overall Performance Comparison